Will Smith Player Props: Dodgers vs. Rockies

 - Smith hit .260 with 26 doubles, three triples, 24 home runs and 60 walks.

-- He ranked 61st in batting average, 37th in on base percentage, and 33rd in slugging among qualified hitters in MLB action last season.
+- Among qualified hitters last season, he ranked 61st in batting average, while his on-base percentage ranked 37th and he was 33rd in slugging.

-- Including the 141 games he played in last season, he hit a long ball in 24 of them (17.0%), leaving the yard in 4.2% of his trips to the dish.

-- Smith drove in a run in 57 games last season out of 141 (40.4%), including multiple RBIs in 14.9% of those games (21 times) and three or more RBIs on nine occasions..
+- Smith picked up an RBI in 57 of 141 games last year, with multiple RBIs in 21 of them.
+He drove in three or more runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.